 - 1) Use the Aa1 (ALPHA) key to switch between numeric "1", upper case "A", or lower case "a".
 The current mode is shown in the lower right corner of the display - 2) Press the desired character key.
-If a "B" is needed, press the ABC key twice. - 3) If you need two letters off the same key, pause briefly until the cursor moves to the next position. - 4) Save the string by pressing ENTER.
+If a "B" is needed, press the ABC key twice.
+While in alpha entry, if you need a numeric digit, press the key 4 times - 3) If you need two letters off the same key, pause briefly until the cursor moves to the next position. - 4) Save the string by pressing ENTER.